 Visual support varies in the level of understanding it requires.
 The easiest visual support for a child to understand is a real object because your child does not have to make a representational link.
-The ability to hold, feel and explore objects will aid understanding.
+The ability to hold, feel and explore objects will help understanding.
 Photographs of real objects are the next level of visual support you can use.
-Photos are only two dimensional but give a real representation of what you are talking about.
-Pictures, line drawings and symbols are increasingly abstract so your child will benefit from visual support from photos before they will benefit from visual support from line drawings and then symbols.
+Photos are two dimensional, but give a real representation of what you are talking about.
+Pictures, line drawings and symbols are increasingly abstract, so it is best to use photos before you move on to line drawings and then symbols.

-Makaton and Signalong communication systems are commonly used with children with Down’s syndrome.
+Makaton or Signalong communication systems are often used with children who have Down’s syndrome.

-Do not worry if you are unable to learn a formal signing system.
-Using natural gesture and lots of expression in your face and voice will also help your child to understand.
+If you do not know how to use Makaton or Signalong, you can use natural gesture and lots of expression in your face and voice.
+This will also help your child to understand.

 Visual supports for speech sounds

-Children with Down’s syndrome are typically good visual learners; some can recognise written words from an early age and will begin to learn to read.
+Some children with Down’s syndrome can recognise written words from an early age, and will begin to learn to read.

-Whether you use photographs, pictures, line drawings or symbols, write or type/print the written word underneath to give them this opportunity.
+When you use photographs, pictures, line drawings or symbols, you can write or type/print the written word underneath.

 There are many reasons why making personal books is a particularly good thing to do for children with Down’s syndrome.
 Sharing personal books is a fun way to engage with children.
 As most children understand more than they can say, using personal books can help them to communicate – they can use the book to tell people about themselves and the things they do.
 Sharing books can also help them learn to understand language and to practise saying words.
 Seeing words in print also introduces reading, which is an activity enjoyed by many people with Down’s syndrome.